Our use of Cookies

 Varroa

-Varroa was first found in the UK on the 4th April 1992 in Devon, The Bee Diseases and Pests Control (England) Order 2006 has been amended by the Bee Diseases and Pests Control Order 2021 which made Varroa reportable at apiary level.
-This came into force on 21st April 2021.
-This applies to England, but similar legislation is in place in Scotland and Wales, and you can report the presence of Varroa in your hives by going to our Report Varroa page.
+Varroa was first found in the UK on the 4th of April 1992.
+Although, previously not a notifiable pest, the Bee Diseases and Pests Control (England) Order 2006 has been amended to the Bee Diseases and Pests Control Order 2021 to stipulate that Varroa is a notifiable pest at the apiary level, as of 21st April 2021.
+This applies to England, but similar legislation is in place in Scotland and Wales.

 Life cycle